 “In the 1940s, it was very difficult, even in New York, to see the kind of cinema I wanted to see,” says Vogel.
 “I knew there were lots of films that were far more interesting that the Hollywood product most people were going to.
 At the time there were lots of artists working on small, personal projects, but there was no showcase for experimental and documentary films, short fiction, and abstract animation.”
 After seeing avant-garde filmmaker Maya Deren introduce her own films at a small Greenwich Village theatre, Vogel decided to hire the venue himself, and started screening 16mm shorts under the banner of Cinema 16, a membership-only film society “for the adult moviegoer.”

 Vogel soon became one of the most important figures in what today would be considered “independent” film.
 Within two years he was exhibiting an extraordinary eclectic range of work to over 3,000 people a week.
 A single programme might contain films such as Deren’s masterwork Meshes of the Afternoon, The Garden Spider, a short featuring close-ups of a spider at work, New Faces Come Back, a documentary about the plastic surgery performed on “horribly maimed RAF fliers,” Living in a Reversed World, a German science film that documents a singularly bizarre experiment, Weegee’s New York, the only film made by the legendary New York photographer (and the only film that Vogel himself edited), The Eternal Jew, a piece of virulent Nazi propaganda, and Fiddle-De-Dee, an animation by Norman McLaren.
-As Jonas Mekas, the other grand old man of underground New York cinema and founder of America’s most important showcase for experimental film, Anthology Film Archives, tells historian Scott Macdonald in his book about Cinema 16 [first twenty pages of the book's introduction here], “For some time, it was the only place you could see the American avant-garde.
+As Jonas Mekas, the other grand old man of underground New York cinema and founder of America’s most important showcase for experimental film, Anthology Film Archives, tells historian Scott Macdonald in his book about Cinema 16 [here for the book's introduction], “For some time, it was the only place you could see the American avant-garde.
 Of course, it affected my whole life; I consider it one of my universities.”